-A few weeks ago, on March 24, we were treated to the spectacle of the First Annual Earth Hour, in which everyone on the planet turned off the lights for one hour, beginning 8:30 p.m. local time, as a gesture of solidarity with this beleaguered planet we call home.
+A few weeks ago, on March 24, we were treated to the spectacle of the First Annual Earth Hour, in which everyone on the planet turned off the lights for exactly sixty minutes, beginning 8:30 p.m. local time, as a gesture of solidarity with this beleaguered planet we call home.

 OK, so not exactly everyone.
 Well, truthfully hardly anyone.
 You might could have counted the actual participants on your fingers and toes and had digits to spare.
 The electrical grid didn’t so much as twitch, and the event was such a miserable failure that a Second Annual Earth Hour seems unlikely.

-Unless you are an irredeemably cynical type, it’s hard not to feel at least a twinge of sympathy for its sponsors, who must have been crushed with disappointment at the anemic response.
+Unless you are an irredeemably cynical type, it’s hard not to feel at least a twinge of sympathy for Earth Hour’s sponsors, who must have been crushed with disappointment at the anemic response.
 Intended to show commitment to our planet and to raise awareness, Earth Hour certainly meant well.
 Although what portion of our awareness was to be raised, and for what specific purpose, remains a little vague.
-Perhaps this was part of the problem.

 Gaia forgives, naturally.
 She says maybe market a little better next time.
 And clarify your message.
 But hey, it’s the thought that counts.